 There are colors (or screens) to combine with digital printing.
 Fabric can be printed from any picture you see on a computer, just as your desktop printer does with paper.

-Digitally printed fabric is made by using an inkjet printer to print on fabric or by sublimation; the second method promises an image that resists better and is less prone to fading.
+The digitally printed fabric is made by using an inkjet printer to print on fabric or by sublimation; the second method promises an image that resists better and is less prone to fading.
 The digital file can be supplied by you or generated from existing artwork.
-Digitally printed fabric is created using mostly cotton, polyester and silk.
-It can also be easily printed on light and dark colored fabrics.
+The digitally printed fabric is created using mostly cotton, polyester, and silk.
+It can also be easily printed on light and dark-colored fabrics.
 The material is selected depending on the end use of the fabric and design style.